 Suzuki-rōshi: Mm-hmm.
-All- It is not something to be explained, but, you know, because-it is the real meaning of, you know, why-it is reason why we practice zazen and reason why we do many things.
+It is not something to be explained, but it is the real meaning-it is reason why we practice zazen and reason why we do many things.
 When we put more emphasis on zazen practice, we say everyday activity is zazen.
 You see?
-Every-whatever you do, it is zazen.
-When we say, so we put more emphasis on zazen.
+Whatever you do, it is zazen.
+When we say so we put more emphasis on zazen.
 You see?
 You understand?
 Everyday activity is zazen.
-That is why, you know, we-you have some reason in-when you practice zazen.
+That is why you have some reason when you practice zazen.

 But actually, everyday practice and zazen practice is not two separate practice.
-If-if everyday activity is quite different from zazen practice, zazen practice will be dead and everyday practice will just become someone's, you know, blind activity without any reason why you have everyday activity.
-It is just, you know, agony or struggling, not activity even.
-When you have some reason-even though you have no reason why you do something, but if you enjoy your activity, or if you have composure in your everyday activity, then you can enjoy your everyday activity.
-That composure cannot be-cannot be gained by some, for an instance, drugs or wine or [laughs]-or some intoxicant, including various teaching [laughter].
+If everyday activity is quite different from zazen practice, zazen practice will be dead and everyday practice will just become someone's blind activity without any reason why you have everyday activity.
+It is just agony or struggling, not activity even.
+When you have some reason -even though you have no reason why you do something, but if you have composure in your everyday activity, then you can enjoy your everyday activity.
+That composure cannot be gained by, for an instance, drugs or wine or [laughs]-or some intoxicant, including various teaching [laughter].
 "Buddha said so, so I must do this."
 That is a kind of intoxicant.
-But, you know, even though Buddha didn't say anything about it-about what you are doing, when you feel very good and when you have no regret in what you have done, and when you become you yourself, then that is your everyday, you know, life.
+But, even though Buddha didn't say anything about it-about what you are doing, when you feel very good and when you have no regret in what you have done, and when you become you yourself, then that is your everyday life.
 And it makes sense.
 And you will grow in that kind of activity or practice.

-So zazen practice is, you know- To acquire that kind of composure in everyday activity, we practice zazen.
-If you-if I say in that way, everyday life is first and zazen is next, to enjoy your life you practice zazen.
-But if you think, you know, if you think for an instance to enjoy our life we practice zazen, so zazen is a little bit, you know, awkward and hard.
+So zazen practice is- To acquire that kind of composure in everyday activity, we practice zazen.
+If I say in that way, everyday life is first and zazen is next.
+To enjoy your life you practice zazen.
+But if you think for an instance to enjoy our life we practice zazen, so zazen is a little bit awkward and hard.
 So maybe I rather take wine or LSD [laughs] so that you may be better.
-Then that is not our practice, because you only-without understanding the other side of your life, you stick to the pleasure of life, to enjoy your life.
+Then that is not our practice, because you only without understanding the other side of your life, you stick to the pleasure of life, to enjoy your life.
 And your main purpose of life is to enjoy your life.
 So it is very one-sided understanding.
 So that is wrong.

-But to-if Zen-if, for an instance, I think:
+But if, for an instance, I think: